Tattoo removal: Side effects and complications

 About half of the patients treated with Q-switched lasers for tattoo removal will show some transient changes in the normal skin pigmentation.
 These changes usually resolve in 6 to 12 months but may rarely be permanent.

 Hyperpigmentation is related to the patient's skin tone, with skin types IV, V and VI more prone regardless of the wavelength used.
 Twice daily treatment with hydroquinones and broad-spectrum sunscreens usually resolves the hyperpigmentation within a few months, although, in some patients, resolution can be prolonged.

 Hypopigmentation is more commonly observed in darker skin tones.
 It is more likely to occur with higher fluence and more frequent treatments.
 Sometimes lighter skin exhibits hypopigmentation after a series of treatments.
 Allowing more time between treatments reduces chances of hypopigmentation.
 Since it is more likely to see hypopigmentation after multiple treatments, some practitioners suggest waiting a few additional weeks, after a few sessions.
 Usually treatment stops until hypopigmentation resolves in a matter of months.

 Transient textural changes are occasionally noted but often resolve within a few months; however, permanent textural changes and scarring very rarely occur.
 If a patient is prone to pigmentary or textural changes, longer treatment intervals are recommended.
 Additionally, if a blister or crust forms following treatment, it is imperative that the patient does not manipulate this secondary skin change.
 Early removal of a blister or crust increases the chances of developing a scar.
 Additionally, patients with a history of hypertrophic or keloidal scarring need to be warned of their increased risk of scarring.

 Local allergic responses to many tattoo pigments have been reported, and allergic reactions to tattoo pigment after Q-switched laser treatment are also possible.
 Rarely, when yellow cadmium sulfide is used to "brighten" the red or yellow portion of a tattoo, a photoallergic reaction may occur.
-The reaction is also common with red ink, which may contain cinnabar (mercuric supplied).
+The reaction is also common with red ink, which may contain cinnabar (mercuric sulfide).
 Erythema, pruritus, and even inflamed nodules, verrucose papules, or granulomas may develop.
 The reaction will be confined to the site of the red/yellow ink.
 Treatment consists of strict sunlight avoidance, sunscreen, interlesional steroid injections, or in some cases, surgical removal.
 Unlike the destructive modalities described, Q-switched lasers mobilize the ink and may generate a systemic allergic response.
 Oral antihistamines and anti-inflammatory steroids have been used to treat allergic reactions to tattoo ink.